yuorb/yuorb.github.io/src/tutorial/cl.md

 Agglomerative -> means that selling bamboo are regarded as several activities

-( I feel in this case agglomerative doesnʼt make too much sense.
+( I feel in this case agglomerative doesn’t make too much sense.
 But if you change to I run business on bamboos, it can mean that you put an emphasis on not a single but several activities (cutting bamboos, cleaning bamboos, storing bamboos)

 * Warning from yıeʼkřàîdhux̧ü